woohoolabs/yin/README.md

 ```

 where `$response` is the instance of `Psr\Http\Message\ResponseInterface` and `sendResponse()` is a hypothetical
-function which sends the response received by its argument.
+function which sends the response received in its argument.

 To guarantee total customizability, we introduced the concept of __Exception Factories__.
 These are classes
 which can create all the exceptions thrown by Woohoo Labs.
 Yin.
 As an Exception Factory of your own choice is passed to